tleonhardt/Python_Interface_Cpp/README.md

 It can call functions in a C dynamic library just by writing code inline in Python.
 There isn't any sort of need for an external wrapper.
 Hence, it is the quickest and easiest of these libraries to use to interface with existing C dynamic libraries.
-However, the performance is decidedly worse than the other options presented here.
+However, the performance is decidedly worse than the other options presented here unless it is used in combination with PyPy, in which case the performance is truly excellent.

-Its real strength lies in 100% compatibility with PyPy.
+Its real strength lies in 100% compatibility with PyPy and lower overhead present when using CFFI with PyPy'sJIT.
 So it is the go-to choice if you are using the PyPy JIT.
-That being said, I don't think I would recommend using it if you aren't using PyPy because either Cython or SWIG tend to be a better fit for most applications.
+That being said, I don't think I would recommend using it if you aren't using PyPy because either Cython or SWIG tend to be a better fit for most applications when used with the normal CPython implementation of Python.

 ## pybind11
 pybind11 is essentially what arose from the ashes of Boost.Python.
 It is the newest of the tools